HirotheChamp/BugTracker/README.md

 * Displays all current bugs that have been submitted
 * Users may delete bugs from database after being addressed
 * contact support section for questions about the application
+* Conditional rendering implemented if there are no bugs posted
 <hr></hr>

 ## Technologies Used